kvnlnk/pdf2pdfa/README.md

 # pdf2pdfa
-A simple Ghostscript-based PDF to PDF/A-1B converter written in Python with validation.
+A simple Ghostscript-based PDF to PDF/A-{1, 2, 3} B converter written in Python with validation.

+**Currently only works on Windows.**

 ## Requirements